Tony (Skins series 1): Plot

-The gang arrive at Abigail's party and Sid meets Cassie, who tells him he is cute, and is delighted that he will not make her eat anything.
-In Abigail's house, they are told to remove their shoes in order to prevent staining the brand new carpet imported from Iran.
-They also cannot smoke anything in the house on account of the expensive wallpaper.
-Tony and Michelle scoff at the dull, lifeless party the wealthy "posh" kids are enjoying and decide to show them up with seductive dancing.
+The gang arrive at Abigail's party and Sid meets Cassie.
+In Abigail's house, they are told to remove their shoes and not to smoke.
+Tony and Michelle scoff at the dull, lifeless party the wealthy "posh" kids and decide to show them up with seductive dancing.
+Sid goes to find Cassie, and they discuss her anorexia, where she confesses she'd taken pills earlier which causes her to become unconscious.
+While they talk, Chris, Anwar and Maxxie arrive.

-Sid goes to find Cassie, and they discuss her anorexia.
-While they talk, Chris, Anwar and Maxxie arrive, having found Bristol's gay scene dull.
-While Chris dirties the floor with his shoes, the posh kids gang up on the newcomers, and a fight begins after Tony punches a posh boy in the face.
-The fight is broken up as Sid runs in with an unconscious Cassie, who told him she had taken pills before passing out.
-The group, along with a posh Polish girl from the party, steal a Mercedes car and drive Cassie to the city hospital, where Cassie wakes, seemingly fine.
+While Chris dirties the floor A fight breaks out after Tony punches a posh boy in the face.
+The fight is broken up as Sid runs in with an unconscious Cassie.
+The group, along with a posh Polish girl from the party, steal a Mercedes car and drive Cassie to the city hospital, where Cassie wakes.
 The gang then drive to the harbour.
-While parked, Sid accidentally hits the car's handbrake while searching for skins in Tony's back pocket.
-The car rolls into the harbour, destroying the three ounces of spliff.

-The group, minus Chris and the Pole, climb out of the submerged car and walk home.
-Tony and Sid later retire to Tony's bed, with both of them depressed that Sid is still a virgin despite being sixteen, which Tony feels is embarrassing.
-Sid asks Tony if Chris and the Pole got out of the car at the hospital; Tony says that they did.
+While parked, Sid accidentally hits the car's handbrake.
+The car rolls into the harbour, destroying the three ounces of weed.
+The group, minus Chris and the Polish girl, climb out of the submerged car and walk home.
+By the end of the episode Tony and Sid retire to Tony's bed.